Christian Bale filmography

-Christian Bale is an English actor who has starred in various movies.
+Christian Bale is an English actor who has starred in various films.
 Bale's role in Empire of the Sun, as a young boy interned in China by the Japanese, received praise from most film critics.
 Two years later, Bale had a minor role in Henry V, a drama film based on William Shakespeare's play The Life of Henry the Fifth.
 It has been considered one of the best Shakespeare film adaptations ever made.
 In 1992, Bale starred as Jack Kelly in the Walt Disney musical drama Newsies, which was a critical and commercial failure; however, it gained a cult following.
 He received a role in the 1994 drama Little Women, which garnered positive reviews.
-Bale lent his voice for the Disney animated film Pocahontas in 1995; it received a mixed reception, but attained box office success.
+Bale lent his voice to the Disney animated film Pocahontas in 1995; it received a mixed reception, but attained box office success.
 He starred as British journalist Arthur Stuart in the Todd Haynes-directed drama Velvet Goldmine (1998).
 Although critics were divided on the film, Bale's role was "eagerly anticipated".
 Bale portrayed Demetrius in the critically praised 1999 film A Midsummer Night's Dream, an adaptation of Shakespeare's play of the same name, directed by Michael Hoffman.
 The same year, he portrayed Jesus of Nazareth in the television movie Mary, Mother of Jesus.